block-open-source/goose/README.md

 ### Next steps

-Learn how to modify your Goose profiles.yaml file to add and remove functionality (toolkits) and providing context to get the most out of Goose in our [Getting Started Guide].
+Learn how to modify your Goose profiles.yaml file to add and remove functionality (toolkits) and providing context to get the most out of Goose in our [Getting Started Guide][getting-started].

 **Want to move out of the terminal and into an IDE?**